todogroup/ospology/ospology-live/framework.md

 Typically at an unconference, the agenda of the workshop part is created by the attendees at the beginning of the meeting.
 Anyone who wants to initiate a discussion on a topic can claim a time and a space.

-OSPOlogy workshops are not fully an unconference as the first day is a series of prepared presentations so you know the sessions before joining (1 or 2 will be participants chosen).
+OSPOlogyLive are not fully an unconference as the first day is a series of prepared presentations so you know the sessions before joining (1 or 2 will be participants chosen).
 For Day 2 the workshop is the unconference part where participants vote on topics to be worked on that day.
 Participants may be asked to submit their topic before the workshop to accelerate/simplify the voting process.

 ### Suggested agenda sections

-Every OSPOlogy Live is slightly different bassed on the micro-conference theme and region needs.
+Every OSPOlogyLive is slightly different bassed on the micro-conference theme and region needs.
 However, these are some common areas that a OSPOlogy host and organizers can start discussing when defining an OSPOlogy Live session:

 * OSPO Use Cases: This section will consist of expert-led panels or talks that share experiences and case studies from specific OSPOs.
 The aim is to provide insights and inspiration from successful OSPOs to help others improve their own programs.

-* OSPO Accelerators: This section will highlight specific activities within [INSERT PROJECT NAME], such as outcomes of recent community activities.
-The aim is to give people insights into various topics the communities are working on and gather feedback and contributions from the audience.
+* Project Activity Trends: This section will highlight specific activities within [INSERT PROJECT NAME], such as outcomes of recent open soruce community & project activities.
+The aim is to give people insights into various topics the communities are working on that help in OSPO day-today-operations and/or adoption and gather feedback and contributions from the audience.

 * Shared Challenges Assessment: In this section, we will identify shared challenges and pain points on the OSPO mind map, and let the audience vote for the areas of interest to form working groups.
 The focus areas can be specific activities within OSPO responsibilities, and the goal is to encourage collaboration and problem-solving.